mpalmer/brown/README.md

       end
     end

+Here you can see that the instance of `Foo` gets passed into the block given to the call to `foo`, and then the `Foo#frob` method can be called safe in the knowledge that nobody else is frobbing the foo at the same time.

 The crucial thing to note here is that you *only have the memo lock inside the block*.
 If you were to capture the memo object into a variable outside the block, and then use it (read *or* write) outside the block, Really Bad